-Option B - One control point to discourage through traffic
+Option 2 - One control point to discourage through traffic

-Through traffic could be discouraged with a gate or boom at points 8, 9 or 10.
-The best location for that would probably be point 9.
-The loop by the front door, points 7, would need to be re-opened.
+Through traffic could be discouraged with a gate or boom.
+The best location for that would probably be Location B. The loop by the front door would need to be re-opened.
 This would allow the public to come to the front door, but would stop through traffic.
-Tail-gating by members of the public following an authorised person through the gate at point 8, 9 or 10 may be a problem.
+Tail-gating by members of the public following an authorised person through the gate may be a problem.